The Rundown

 We have no problem exploring this question, but make sure to consult your doctor before deciding whether to sleep in compression socks.
 They’ll be able to provide personalized advice based on your medical history.
 Sound good?

-Now that you know how compression socks work, we can talk about wearing compression socks to bed.
+Now that you know how compression socks work, we can talk about if you can sleep in compression socks.
 To put it plainly, it’s really not necessary.

 Compression socks are most beneficial during the day when the veins in your legs are fighting gravity the most.
 If you’re laying down, gravity is no longer an issue, so you’ll naturally have better circulation.